-An Islamic Theocracy is the form of government currently in place in Iran, and one in which religious figures retain the rights of leadership, even superseding the power of elected Presidents.
+An Islamic Theocracy is the form of government currently in place in Iran.
+This kind of government is one in which religious figures retain the rights of leadership, even superseding the power of elected Presidents.
 This form of government came into effect shortly after the 1979 Islamic Revolution of Iran and was lead by Ayatollah Khomeini until his death in 1989.
-The Supreme Leader of Iran is now Ayatollah Khamenei, who was a former friend an confidant of Khomeini.
+The Supreme Leader of Iran is now Ayatollah Khamenei, who was a former friend and confidant of Khomeini.
+The seat of the government in Iran is in Tehran.

 Banisadr was active in his opposition of the Shah government in the early 1960s, and was arrested in demonstrations and later wounded in the anti-government unrest of 1963.
 The injured Banisadr fled to France, where he met Ayatollah Khomeini and would later become one of his hard-nosed advisers.
 Returning to Iran in 1979 to take part in the Islamic Revolution, Banisadr was seemingly hand-picked as the first President of Iran due to his close ties with Khomeini.
 Although Banisadr was elected with 78.9% of the votes in the January 1980 election, Khomeini was still considered the Supreme Leader of Iran and had the power to dismiss the President if he saw fit.
 Banisadr was in office from the 5th of February 1980 until the 20th of June 1981, until being impeached on the 21st of June 1981 by his parliament.
 The impeachment of the first President was due to his alleged undermining of Islamic Clerical power in the country.
 Banisadr went into hiding after being impeached before quickly realizing that it was no longer safe in Iran and he now lives in France, guarded by police.
 Before his short lived Presidency, Banisadr previously held the country's Ministerial positions of Finance and Foreign Affairs, respectively.